Royston (Herts) Bridge Club

 So we need to find three more tricks to make the slam, but do we look for them in hearts or diamonds?

-So cross to dummy at trick 2 with a spade and unblock the suit, then run Q. If it holds, you have six spade tricks, four heart tricks and two side aces... that's twelve tricks, with 6NT making for a probable top.
+So cross to dummy at trick 2 with a spade and unblock the suit, then lead Q, intending to run it if East ducks.
+If K is onside, you have six spade tricks, four heart tricks and two side aces... that's twelve tricks, with 6NT making for a probable top.

 Needless to say, West has K and this line ends in disaster.
 But no worse than playing on diamonds, as both red kings are offside.